7gxycn08/PyAutoActions/README.md

 # PyAutoActions

-- HDR will be enabled and automatically for added processes.
+- HDR will be enabled and disabled automatically for added processes

+- ex: (When you start a Game HDR will turn on and when you close It will run off).
 - Processes can be added via filedialog or manually by process name.
 - Very low cpu usage.
 - Runs In tray.